Yahyakiani/Css_Notes/Psychology/Theories.md

 show little interest in their children and are emotionally detached

+- **Ainsworth strange situation**
+  - Developmental psychologists have devised a quick and direct way to measure attachment.
+Developed by Mary Ainsworth, the **Ainsworth strange situation** consists of a sequence of events involving a child and (typically) his or her mother.
+Initially, the mother and baby enter an unfamiliar room, and the mother permits the baby to explore while she sits down.
+An adult stranger then enters the room; after this the mother leaves.
+The mother returns, and the stranger leaves.
+The mother once again leaves the baby alone, and the stranger returns.
+Finally, the stranger leaves, and the mother returns.
+  - **Securely attached** employ the mother as a kind of home base; they explore independently but return to her occasionally.
+When she leaves, they exhibit distress, and they go to her when she returns.
+  - **Avoidant children** do not cry when the mother leaves, and they seem to avoid her when she returns as if indifferent to her.
+  - **Ambivalent children** display anxiety before they are separated and are upset when the mother leaves, but they may show ambivalent reactions to her return, such as seeking close contact but simultaneously hitting and kicking her.
+  - **disorganized disoriented**; these children show inconsistent and often contradictory behavior

   ![alt text](images/parent.PNG)

 - **Erikson’s Theory of Psychosocial Development**
-  - Developmental changes that occur throughout life as a series of eight stages of psychosocial development; of these, four occur during childhood.
-Psychosocial development involves changes in our interactions and understanding of one another as well as in our knowledge and understanding of ourselves as members of society.
+  - Developmental changes that occur throughout life as a series of eight stages of psychosocial development; of these, four occur during childhood.
+Psychosocial development involves changes in our interactions and understanding of one another as well as in our knowledge and understanding of ourselves as members of society.
- Erikson suggests that passage through each of the stages necessitates the resolution of a crisis or confl ict.
+ Erikson suggests that passage through each of the stages necessitates the resolution of a crisis or conflict.
   - **Given by** Erik Erikson
   - **Criticism** Male Centric
   - Page 458 and 470